 Everyone has bad days, as well as moments when it feels like no matter what you do, things will never change.
 While the occasional loss of motivation is normal, dwelling in a dark place where it seems like nothing good will ever happen to you again, or that you don’t deserve good things, is hopelessness.
-Feeling hopeless is common in people experiencing depression and addiction.
+Feeling hopeless is common in people experiencing depression and substance abuse.
 When you are in this mental state, it is difficult to take a realistic look at your own life.
 You may not be able to see into the future far enough to believe that change is coming your way, or believe in yourself enough to understand how you can create that change.
 Because hopelessness is often the result of an underlying mental illness or unaddressed trauma, it is best to seek professional help if you find yourself incapable of feeling happy or positive for an extended period of time.
-However, there are a few tips you can use to pull yourself out of hopelessness in the meantime.

 Get Out of the House